interledger/helm-charts/README.md

 # Contributing to this repository

-The source code of all [Interledger](https://interledger.org) community [Helm](https://helm.sh) charts can be found on Github: <https://github.com/interledger/helm-charts/>
+The source code of all [Interledger](https://interledger.org) community can be found on Github: <https://github.com/interledger/helm-charts/>

 ## Before you begin